TenshiRachel/star-blitz/README.md

 ## Star Blitz
 Star Blitz is a game inspired by the retro arcade game Space Invaders.

-This project aims to pply OOP concepts to implement a base Game Engine and build a game on top of it.
+This project aims to apply OOP concepts to implement a base Game Engine and build a game on top of it.

 ## Framework
 * Java